sm18lr88/OpenAI_TTS_GUI/README.md

 ## Contributing

-Before opening a pull request, install the development dependencies with `uv sync --extra dev`, then run `make lint`, `make test`, and `make coverage`.
-Keep core and service modules Qt-free, import package interfaces rather than private modules, and preserve the compatibility contracts documented in [ARCHITECTURE.md](ARCHITECTURE.md).
+Before you open a pull request, install the development dependencies with `uv sync --extra dev`.
+Then run `make lint`, `make test`, and `make coverage`.
+Keep core and service modules Qt-free.
+Import package interfaces instead of private modules.
+Preserve the compatibility contracts in [ARCHITECTURE.md](ARCHITECTURE.md).

 ## License